ChuckBryan/ProjectTyeBlogArticle/docs/readme.md

     }
     ```

     > This uses the C# 10 conventions for namespace and global using directives.
-You can read more about these updates: [What's new in C# 10](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-10).*
+Reference [What's new in C# 10](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-10).

-2. Add a strongly typed WeatherClient class called `WeatherClient.cs`
+2. Add a strongly typed WeatherClient class called `WeatherClient.cs` in the frontend project.

     ```csharp
     using System.Text.Json;